 The CREG also regulates the type of agreements that can be used for the marketing, production, distribution and transportation of natural gas.
-CREG's
+CREG's Resolutions 070 of 2006 and 095 of 2008 provide three types of contracts that can be used:

-- Optional Purchase Agreements.
+- Take-or-Pay Agreements.
+The buyer agrees to purchase a specific amount or percentage of production of natural gas and the producer guarantees the availability of 100% of the agreed amount. - Optional Purchase Agreements.
 The buyer agrees to pay a premium for its right to take a fixed amount of natural gas and agrees to pay an exercise price for the amount of natural gas made available.
 The producer guarantees to have available 100% of the agreed-on amount. - Interruptible Supply Agreements.
 The parties may enter into contracts which are interruptible if certain market conditions exist.